-Officials: man dragged by RTD bus intentionally crawled underneath
+Officials: Man dragged by RTD bus intentionally crawled underneath

-LITTLETON, Colo. — The City of Littleton confirmed Tuesday that a man who was dragged five blocks by an RTD bus intentionally crawled underneath the bus when it stopped to pick up passengers.
+LITTLETON, Colo. — The city of Littleton confirmed Tuesday that a man who was dragged five blocks by an RTD bus intentionally crawled underneath the bus when it stopped to pick up passengers.

-According to witness statements and video obtained by investigators, it appears that Patrick Tshudy, 31, from Greenwood Village, deliberately got underneath the bus, unbeknownst to the driver.
+According to witness statements and video obtained by investigators, it appears that Patrick Tshudy, 31, of Greenwood Village deliberately got underneath the bus, unbeknownst to the driver.

 A spokesman for the Littleton Police Department said Tshudy was dragged from Prince Street to near Windermere Street on Thursday afternoon.
 A driver noticed, sped past the bus and stopped it.